ustun/blog.ustunozgur.com/_posts/2015-06-17-how_to_be_a_great_javascript_software_developer.md

 one.
 How could I specialize in a field while retaining the vast knowledge required to do software development?

-In this post, I outline the techniques and resources I used to become an expert JavaScript developer, based on my experience in the last 5 years.
+In this post, I outline the techniques and resources I used to become a good JavaScript developer, based on my experience in the last 5 years.

 Most of the web developers nowadays face the same problem: They have to excel at multiple different fields, from databases to backend architecture to